asaran/AI-IGL/README.md

 ## fMRI Simulation
 ![alt text](imgs/bci.png "BCI experiment for Number-guessing Task")

 The code for this section has been tested with brainiak, statsmodels 0.10.2.
 Download the [human fMRI data](https://dataspace.princeton.edu/handle/88435/dsp01dn39x4181) and save it in the `fMRI/data/` folder.
+We also directly provide all the data we used in `fMRI/data/`.

 ```
 cd fMRI
 python generate_signal_pattern.py
 ```

 Generate data for 50 different seeds.
-We also directly provide all the data we used in `fMRI/data/`.
+We also directly provide all the data we used in `fMRI/data/` so if you choose, you can skip this step.
 ```
 python generate_igl_data.py --noise_weight=0.05 --seed=1
 python generate_test_data.py --noise_weight=0.05 --seed=1